 Candidates for Star or Life, in the selection of “any four” or “any three,” respectively, of the merit badges required for Eagle, may choose from all those listed, including where alternatives are available: Emergency Preparedness OR Lifesaving; Cycling OR Hiking OR Swimming; and Environmental Science OR Sustainability.
 For example, if a Scout earns Cycling, Hiking, and Swimming, all three of them count as Eagle-required for Life rank.
 Only one, however, would serve toward the required merit badges for the Eagle Scout rank.
 The other two would count toward the optional merit badges required to make up the total of 21 merit badges.

 Note that Star and Life requirements each allow two non-Eagle-required merit badges.
-It is the Scout’s decision, however, to earn more—or all—of his Star and Life badges from the Eagle-required list.
+It is the Scout’s decision, however, to earn more—or all—of the merit badges for the Star and Life ranks from the Eaglerequired list.

 A Scout who has earned a merit badge from a registered and approved counselor by actually and personally fulfilling the requirements as written will have met the purpose of the merit badge program and the contribution to the aims of Scouting.
-The badge is his to keep and count toward his advancement.
+The Scout may keep the badge and count it toward advancement.
 See “Personal Growth Is the Primary Goal,” 184.108.40.206.
 The same holds true if a Scout, without intent to violate national BSA procedures or policies, fulfills merit badge requirements with someone who is not registered and approved as a counselor.
 This could happen, for example, if a Scout, in good faith, contacts someone who has inadvertently been dropped from a unit or district charter or otherwise has an expired membership, but who remains on an approved list of counselors.

 In cases where it is discovered that unregistered or unapproved individuals are signing off merit badges, this should be reported to the council or district advancement committee so they have the opportunity to follow up.
 But it is also the responsibility of unit leaders to help Scouts understand that only registered and approved counselors are to be used.
 Because background checks, Youth Protection training, and merit badge program quality control are involved, BSA registration and council advancement committee approval are mandated procedures.
 If a Scout to whom this mandated procedure has been made clear has ignored it, then unit leaders may require the youth to work with other counselors who are properly documented who will verify that requirements were met and sign the blue cards.
 A unit leader should discuss any potential follow-up counselors with the Scout and provide the name of at least one, but Scouts must be allowed to work with registered and approved counselors of their choice as outlined in “About the Application for Merit Badge (“Blue Card”),” 220.127.116.11.